Mitchellpkt/forgetful_full_nodes/README.md

 When I receive a new block/transaction, I iterate over the inputs, and completely verify each according to the standard verification protocol.
 Instead of retrieving the cryptographic proofs related with those outputs from local storage, I fetch them on-the-fly from my peers.

-The locally-stored output/txn/block index should be on the scale of megabytes, but would have the same security guarantee as a full node that retains all of the blocks. (*note, this assumes a secure hash function, but then again, doesn’t everything?*)
+The locally-stored output/txn/block index should be on the scale of megabytes, but would have the same self-verified security guarantee as a full node that retains all of the blocks. (*note, this assumes a secure hash function, but then again, doesn’t everything?*)

 On a practical note: The fact that spend time distributions (and, where applicable, ring member selection algorithms) skew towards recent transactions allows a convenient optimization!
 I maintain a rolling buffer that contains the full contents of the most recent blocks.

 To pick the buffer size, we want to consider the historical spend time distribution (and, where applicable, ring member selection algorithms).
 Based on this [historical data](https://www.researchgate.net/figure/CDFs-of-spend-time-distributions-in-Bitcoin-and-in-Monero-deducible-transaction-inputs_fig7_324863990) from two cryptocurrencies, a one-month window seems like a good starting point.
-The buffer only needs to store a small number of recent blocks, and yet would countain more than 80% of the outputs referenced in real-time transactions.
+The buffer only needs to store a small number of recent blocks, and yet would contain more than 80% of the outputs referenced in real-time transactions.
 This would greatly reduce the bandwidth requirements with minimal increased local space requirements!

 The downsides are obvious: increased device bandwidth, increased network load, and concerns revolving around “what if nobody stores the full blockchain anymore?”